 The Compute Software branded products, and the processing of customer data within the Compute Software branded products, are compliant with the GDPR.
-To formalize this commitment, we have added the Compute Software EU General Data Protection Regulation Provisions to our contractual commitments to our customers.
+To formalize this commitment, we have added the Compute Software Data Processing Addendum to our contractual commitments to our customers.
 Among other things, these terms obligate Compute Software to:

 - Process personal data based on customer instructions or applicable laws

 - Ensure that personnel accessing personal data are subject to confidentiality duties

 - Apply technical and administrative measures to protect personal data